 Legion was a bright and shining star in the past decade of WoW expansions.
 It wasn’t perfect — a recurring theme with WoW — but it executed splendidly in all of the fundamental MMO aspects: from area design to questing, the endgame to unique class content.
 This was Blizzard at the top of their game.

-The Order Halls and exclusive class questlines made everyone remember how it felt to be a hero again.
-Well, that and the artifact weapons, which broke lore to bits but secured a place for themselves thanks to the “rule of cool.”
-The Broken Isles provided a unique new realm to explore, with plenty of variety and top-tier design.
-And the new Demon Hunter class was not only plenty fun to play, but it provided players with a handy way to identify the edgiest among their number.
-The dungeons were all great experiences (as were the raids), making the endgame worth reaching again.
+The Order Halls and special class questlines made everyone remember how it felt to be a hero again.
+Plus, there are the artifact weapons, which broke established lore to bits but made a place for themselves thanks to the “rule of cool.”
+The Broken Isles provided a unique new realm to explore with plenty of variety and top-tier design.
+The Demon Hunter class was equal parts enjoyable to play and a handy way to identify the edgiest among the playerbase.
+The dungeons were all great experiences, as were the raids, making the endgame worth reaching again.
 And the story, which ends in a potentially earthshattering way, felt like it had purpose and aim again after Cataclysm and Warlords of Draenor.

-If there are to be any complaints, perhaps they could be levied at the ever-climbing level cap (which the upcoming Shadowlands seeks to correct) and a lack of significant PvP content updates.
-But for the majority of the adventurers in Azeroth, Leigon brought them right back to eight years earlier, when it seemed like WoW couldn’t possibly get any better…
+If there are any complaints worth airing, perhaps they are best levied at the ever-climbing level cap (which Shadowlands does a decent job of correcting) and a lack of significant PvP content updates.
+For most adventurers in Azeroth, Leigon brought them right back to eight years earlier, when it seemed like WoW couldn’t possibly get any better…

 1. Wrath of the Lich King

-At last, we’ve reached the summit.
+At last, we’ve reached the summit — number one on the list.
+And just like last place, this won’t likely come as a surprise to longtime fans of World of Warcraft.
 The reigning undead king of WoW expansions is Wrath of the Lich King, and to date, it may well represent one of the best seasons of any modern MMO.